-Headaches After The Eclipse Might Be Normal, Here's What To Know
+Headaches After The Solar Eclipse Might Be Normal, Here's What You Should Know

 If you were lucky enough to witness the 2017 solar eclipse firsthand, you know it was an exciting, unparalleled experience.
 However, as exciting as it was to see IRL, you may be experiencing some side effects of looking up at the sun this afternoon.
 Even if you were wearing the proper solar eclipse glasses, you might be experiencing headaches after the solar eclipse, but don't panic right away.